 Search our database for a listing of clinical trials available at Taussig Cancer Institute.

 Search Clinical Trials

-The Blood and Marrow Transplant Clinical Trials Network
+The Blood & Marrow Transplant Clinical Trials Network

-The Bone Marrow Transplant Program collaborates with the BMT Clinical Trials Network (BMT CTN).
+The Blood and Marrow Transplant Program collaborates with the BMT Clinical Trials Network (BMT CTN).
 BMT CTN was established because of a critical need for multi-institutional clinical trials focused directly on improving survival for patients undergoing hematopoietic cell transplantation (HCT).

 Since 2001, the BMT CTN has opened more than 27 multi-institutional phase II and III trials, involved more than 100 transplant centers, and enrolled thousands of patients.

-Each year, we embark on new bone marrow transplant research protocols organized either by our own program, pharmaceutical companies, or cooperative groups like the Bone Marrow Transplant Clinical Trial Network.
-Our work has historically focused more on autologous bone marrow transplants but we are actively engaged now in prospective studies of allogeneic transplants.
-We have a special interest in studies designed to reduce the long term side-effects (late effects) of bone marrow transplant and we are widely recognized for our investigations into improved methods for collecting peripheral blood cells prior to an autologous transplant.
-Additionally, we are one of the few bone marrow transplant centers dedicated to the study of psychosocial aspects of BMT.
+Each year, we embark on new Blood and Marrow Transplant research protocols organized either by our own program, pharmaceutical companies, or cooperative groups like the Blood and Marrow Transplant Clinical Trial Network.
+Our work has historically focused more on autologous blood and marrow transplants but we are actively engaged now in prospective studies of allogeneic transplants.
+We have a special interest in studies designed to reduce the long term side-effects (late effects) of blood and marrow transplant and we are widely recognized for our investigations into improved methods for collecting peripheral blood cells prior to an autologous transplant.
+Additionally, we are one of the few blood and marrow transplant centers dedicated to the study of psychosocial aspects of BMT.

-We are actively involved in the Center for International Bone Marrow Transplant Research.
-We submit our treatment results to the CIBMTR where it is collated with results from other centers and presented to guide clinical decisions and improve bone marrow transplant outcomes.
+We are actively involved in the Center for International Blood and Marrow Transplant Research.
+We submit our treatment results to the CIBMTR where it is collated with results from other centers and presented to guide clinical decisions and improve blood and marrow transplant outcomes.